bootchk/GimpFu-v3/readme.md

 ## Completeness

 Work in progress.
 It proves the idea is possible.
+It is in constant use by the author.

 GimpFu v3 is not complete: some features of GimpFu v2 are not yet supported.
 GimpFu v3  works for many existing plugins in the wild (requiring only a few minor edits to said plugins.)